Street Fighter EX3: Characters

+Ace (エース, Ēsu), introduced in this game, is a government agent ordered by the prime minister of his nation to find information about a secret weapon being developed in an underground base.
+Ace uses a custom fighting style, which the player can edit by passing a series of trials in the game's Character Edit mode.
+He was designed originally with the idea of implementing a side-scrolling action game mode into the title.

 Reception

-Street Fighter EX3 received generally positive reviews from gaming critics.
-Gamecritics gave the game 7.5/10, stating that it had "a group of pleasantly complex battlers that are very distinct in both visual and play design.
-Adding variety and flavor to the mix, the variances in philosophy and conceptualization are extremely refreshing", adding that the "interestingly offbeat touches are far superior to the dull and ugly side of the spectrum found in Street Fighter III."
+Street Fighter EX3 received "mixed" reviews according to the review aggregation website Metacritic.
+Maxim gave it a mixed review almost two weeks before the PlayStation 2 launch.

-Jeff Gerstmann of GameSpot complained that the character animation is unimproved from Street Fighter EX2 and found the frequent sound changes jarring, but liked the sound effects and the bonus touches to the gameplay such as the stage which plays during the credits.
+Jeff Gerstmann of GameSpot complained in his review of the Japanese import that the character animation is unimproved from Street Fighter EX2 and found the frequent sound changes jarring, but liked the sound effects and the bonus touches to the gameplay such as the stage which plays during the credits.
 He commented, "The tag-team fighting adds a nice new element that the previous game totally lacked.
 EX3 may feel a bit rushed in some spots, but overall it's a fun and great-looking fighting game that won't disappoint longtime EX fans."

-Chester Barber reviewed the game for Next Generation, rating it one star out of five, and stated that "The EX series has always fallen short of the quality of many of the 2D Street Fighter games.
+Chester "Chet" Barber of NextGen said of the game, "The EX series has always fallen short of the quality of many of the 2D Street Fighter games.
 However, if you're a fan, you probably won't be able to stop yourself from checking it out."

-Spong said it was "a game of skill, practice and timing", and that it had nice features and fantastic special effects.
-They summarised it as "one game that deserves taking a look at whether you are a fan of the series or not".
+In Japan, however, Famitsu gave it a score of 32 out of 40.
+Uncle Dust of GamePro said of the game, "When it comes down to it, this is just a prettier version of the PlayStation's EX series, but it's not pretty enough to make up for its so-so combat.
+Street Fighter fanatics will have fun with it on their PlayStation 2, but the SF series is much better in 2D on the Dreamcast."

-In its week of release, the game made the top 10 in the Japanese sales charts, with 207,000 copies.
+In its week of release, the game made the top 10 in the Japanese sales charts, with 207,000 units.